Recipe by Kathleen

-"Easter Lemon Drop Mousse is a refreshingly tangy dessert cake that is prepared in a 9-inch springform pan.
-The delicate crust is sweeten with lemon drops and the light lemony filling is topped with whipping cream sprinkled with lemon drop sugar." — Kathleen
+"This refreshingly tangy dessert pie is prepared in a 9-inch springform pan.
+The delicate crust is sweetened with lemon drops, and the light lemony filling is topped with whipping cream sprinkled with lemon drop sugar."

 Watch video tips and tricks